 Custom application of fertilizer and pesticide.
 The use of fuel in the aerial or other application of fertilizers, pesticides, or other substances is a use of fuel on a farm for farming purposes.
 You as the owner, tenant, or operator, may claim the credit or refund (other than on diesel fuel).
-You may waive your right to the claim and allow the applicator to make the claim.
+You may waive your right to the claim and allow the applicator to make the claim for the fuel (other than diesel fuel).
 The applicator is treated as having used the fuel on a farm for farming purposes.